-Since January 2021 I’ve been adding a blog post each week about a poet or specific poetry book that I own on my (rather large) poetry bookshelf.
+For a number of months from January 2021 I started adding a blog post each week about a poet or specific poetry book that I own on my (rather large) poetry bookshelf.
+I’m planning on starting this up again soon.
 The posts aren’t necessarily a book review, more an introduction to the poet or collection concerned.
 It may be that I explain why I am drawn to these particular books or poets, or why they have been important to my own development as a writer.
 In other cases I’ll use the post as a way to explain something about the contemporary poetry ‘scene’ (such that it is at the moment!).

 I’ll include external links to more detailed reviews, or where possible audio and / or video recordings of the poets reading their work.
 If it increases exposure for a particular writer in some slight way, and they then make the odd additional book sale then it will serve its’ main purpose.
 Poetry is not exactly the most well-paid profession, and most poets could do with a bit of extra support now and again.